cbrookscode/cbrookstesting/README.md

 # cbrookstesting
-testing with small code snippets
+Testing with small code snippets for learning and practice.
+No larger scale projects will be entered in this space.